Hong Kong protests: How unrest criminalized a generation

 The unrest began with largely peaceful mass marches against a proposed extradition bill with China.
 Though the bill has since been withdrawn, the initial protests unleashed a torrent of anger and frustration with Hong Kong’s political system.
 Since June, protesters have demanded an investigation into allegations of police brutality and called for greater democracy.

-While the early demonstrations were legally-approved marches, almost everyone who has attended protests in recent months has been at an event deemed unlawful.
+The early demonstrations were legally-approved marches, however, almost everyone who has attended protests in recent months has been at an event deemed unlawful.
 Many may be guilty of rioting, due to the offense’s broad legal definition, or of violating a ban on facial coverings at public assemblies, which city leaders introduced by invoking rarely-used emergency powers.

 The number of people potentially eligible for arrest could number in the hundreds of thousands.